sabbir-noyon/react-igrow-donation-campaign/README.md

 - Scroll to the bottom of the Donation page
 - Click the button: `Reset All Donations`

-> *Visible only during development, not for production use.*

 ---

 ## 💡 Project Status

 ✅ Fully functional
-🛠️ Can be extended in the future
+✅ Can be extended in the future

 ---